chrisxfire/chrisxfire.github.io/content/notes/dotnet/types/reference-types/strings.md

 - `{var1:P2}` (2 digits of precision)

 ## Ternary operator in interpolated expression
-Since `:` has special meaning in interpolation expressions, when using it as the conditional operator, wrap it in paratheses:
+Since `:` has special meaning in interpolation expressions, when using it as the conditional operator, wrap it in parentheses:
 ```cs
 $"My house is: {(a < 1 ? "red" : "blue")}"
 ```